tzolov/calcite-sql-rewriter/README.md

 * Concurrent updates to the same record can lead to data loss.
 If users A and B both send an update to the same record simultaneously, one of the users changes will be lost, even if they were updating different columns.
-Similarly, if one user deletes a record while another is updating it, the update may "win", causing the record to not be deleted.
+Similarly, if one user deletes a record while another is updating it, the update may &ldquo;win&rdquo;, causing the record to not be deleted.
 * Unique indexes cannot be defined.
-Similarly, UPSERT (`ON CONFLICT UPDATE`) is not supported.
+Similarly, &ldquo;UPSERT&rdquo; (`ON CONFLICT UPDATE`) is not supported.
 * Table manipulations (DDL) are not supported.

 ### References